decima-cloud/builder/README.md

 ### Adding New Programming Languages

 To add a new programming language, you can include the installation commands in the build stage of the Dockerfile.
-For example, to add Ruby, you can modify the `Dockerfile` as follows:
+For example, to add Ruby, you can modify the `Dockerfile` as follows(this is just an example ruby is installed already):

 ```dockerfile
 # Install Ruby